 Partner FAQs

 While we 100 per cent believe in what we do and our approach, we ensure to continuously evaluate the results and impact of our program by regularly commissioning independent, third-party evaluation reports.
-In fact, in a 2018 study by the Centre for Independent Studies found that Ganbina was one of only three Aboriginal programs that were conducting high quality evaluation out of 1082 Indigenous programs reviewed.
+In fact, a 2018 study by the Centre for Independent Studies found that Ganbina was one of only three Aboriginal programs that were conducting high quality evaluation out of 1082 Indigenous programs reviewed.

 High-quality and regular evaluation has allowed us to understand what is and is not working in our program.
 If need be, we have refined and adjusted our program over more than 25 years to reach the point where we now have the most successful Aboriginal and Torres Strait Islander school-to-work-transition program in the country.